codeprefect/blog.barakimam.me/ckcl5jusy00bhtes150fjh3n5.md

 Some years back, I used to maintain a SaaS application built on ASP.NET WebForms.
 Many organizations are aiming to migrate existing applications built on the ASP.NET Framework to the amazing .NET Core.

-TinySaas culminated from my work in migrating an ASP.NET application from  .NET Core.
+TinySaas culminated from my work in migrating an ASP.NET legacy application to ASP.NET Core.

 ---